lhartung/pulseaudio-snap/docs/access-from-other-snaps.md

 ```

 Second, as explained in the [previous section](using-pulseaudio.md), for using
-PulseAudio we need root permissions in Ubuntu Core, so we have to put the audio
+PulseAudio, we need root permissions in Ubuntu Core, so we have to put the audio
 files in some place which belongs to root and that can be accessed by the snap,
 for instance $SNAP_COMMON, which would be /var/snap/pacat-simple/common in the
 example snap.